AdityaKumar008/protein-solubility-and-structure/README.md

 ---

-## 🚫 Why Backend Is Not Deployed Online
+## 🚫 Why Full Backend With Model Is Not Deployed Online

-The backend (Flask + ML model) is **not deployed** due to:
-- Large model size (~500 MB)
+The trained model (~500 MB) prevents full backend deployment on free-tier hosting.
-- Free-tier hosting memory and storage limits
-- Cold-start and timeout issues for ML inference
+Everything else, including the **frontend, Flask code structure, and static resources**, is deployed and viewable.

-Instead, this project demonstrates:
+This project still demonstrates:
 - Correct backend logic
-- Real-time predictions (shown in demo video)
+- Real-time predictions locally (shown in demo video)
 - Complete end-to-end workflow

 This approach is commonly accepted for **academic and portfolio projects**.